North Road’s “SLYR” tool offers is the complete ArcMap to QGIS compatibility suite. Features include:

 What License Holders Get

-License holders are given immediate access to both the current stable SLYR plugin and any upcoming beta versions of the plugin.
-License holders receive on-going access to the latest version of the plugin as work continues on the remaining project stages.
+License holders are given immediate access to the current SLYR plugin.
+License holders also receive on-going access to the latest version of the plugin.
 (Non-license holders must wait until the open-source version of the tools are released which, as described under the “Open Source Pledge” section, occurs 6 months after each project stage is completed).

 Additionally, license holders have access to priority support for the conversions tools from North Road.

-Unfortunately, the three binary formats are heavily dependent on the software version they have been created with, and accordingly it is not uncommon to encounter versions of the .style/LYR/MXD files which have not yet been completely reverse engineered and supported by the SLYR conversion tools.
+Unfortunately, the ESRI binary formats are heavily dependent on the software version they have been created with, and occasionally we encounter versions of the .style/LYR/MXD files which have not yet been completely reverse engineered and supported by the SLYR conversion tools.

 License holders will have access to priority support, allowing them to send unsupported file versions to North Road for analysis and inclusion in the conversion tools ASAP.